 As stated above, the main difference between Chapter 7 and Chapter 13 bankruptcies is that all your debt is wiped out in Chapter 7 regardless of what you owe.
 For reference, student loans are generally not discharged in either type of bankruptcy.

 To qualify for Chapter 7, you must meet income guidelines based on means testing.
 This information is determined by the Census Bureau and the Internal Revenue Service.
 These income guidelines are based on the income based on your family size and the state where you reside.
-For details, the most recent Census Bureau Median Family Income By Family Size for November 1, 2018 and beyond can be found here.
+For details, the most recent Census Bureau Median Family Income By Family Size for on or after April 1, 2020 and beyond can be found here.
 If you earn more than the median, the next step would be to determine whether you have enough left over to repay some of your debt.

 A few points to note: